Ian D. Fowler FBHI

 We also find an exact indication of the number of Galvano-Magnetic-Regulators delivered to India for the local telegraph administration: “has by this mail forwarded 4 electric normal regulators to India“ (December 15, 1853, Exeter Flying Post).
 It was also previously unknown that the Western Railway Company in Paddington was planning to purchase an electrical clock system from Shepherd.“and that the Great Western Railway Company are about to adopt the like system for their extensive premises at Paddington.“ We can only speculate about the premises (train station?
 Or administration building?).

-Thanks to the initiative of Ellis, besides Greenwich / London, Exeter was one of the pioneers in the field of electrical clock systems.
+Thanks to the initiative of Henry Samuel Ellis (watchmaker in Exeter), besides Greenwich / London, Exeter was one of the pioneers in the field of electrical clock systems.
 In 1854, Shepherd supplied a Galvano-Magnetic-Regulator for the Guildhall in Exeter.
 It was converted in 1891 by F. T. Reid, a watchmaker from Exeter, to weight drive and graham escapement, all electrical components were removed.
 The original dial bears the number 48.
 Accordingly, by the time this clock was finished, another 47 electro-magnetic regulators should have been made by Shepherd.
 An illustration, in connection with an article by Ellis from 1854, shows the regulator in an architecturally designed wall niche, which remains undiscovered until today.
 The question of the exact location of the Shepherd clock within the Guildhall was answered by an architectural drawing/floor plan from 1875.
 The clock is marked on this floor plan, in a prominent place, which should underline its importance.
 The red circle shows the niche in the wall with the small rectangle that the Shepherd clock indicates.
 Heading that, barely decipherable, the written entry Clock.
 This niche can no longer be found on later interior shots of the Guildhall, as it is covered by wall paneling.

 Floor plan (ground floor) of the Guildhall in Exeter.